Gemma Sisia

 Gemma Sisia (born Gemma Rice; 3 November 1971) is an Australian humanitarian who founded The School of St Jude in Tanzania in 2002.
-The school provides free, high-quality education scholarships to over 1,800 of the brightest and most deserving Tanzanian children, with boarding for its 1,400 secondary students.
+The school provides free, high-quality education scholarships to over 1,801 of the brightest and most deserving Tanzanian children, with boarding for its ¬1,400 secondary students.

 Early life and education

 Sisia was raised on a wool sheep property in Armidale, New South Wales, Australia.
-She was the daughter of Sue and Basil Rice, the youngest and only girl in a family of eight children.
+She is the only daughter among the eight children of Sue and Basil Rice.
 As a child, she competed in show jumping and spent time mustering sheep, swimming, and fishing in the waterfalls at the family property.

 Growing up, her family emphasised the importance of education.
 Sisia attended Holy Trinity in Inverell before enrolling at St Vincent's College, Potts Point in Sydney.
 She completed a science degree, majoring in genetics and biochemistry at The University of Melbourne, followed by an honours program in the Northern Territory.
 She later obtained a Diploma of Education from the University of New England in Armidale.

 At age 22, she moved to Uganda to volunteer as a teacher in a convent school, where she taught girls science and sewing.
 This experience led her to believe that a free, high-quality education should be the right of all children.
 During her time in Uganda, she travelled to neighbouring Tanzania and met Richard Sisia, a Tanzanian safari driver.
 They later married and her father-in-law gifted the newlyweds a small plot of land in Arusha, Tanzania to start the school.